TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c_design.md

 ###### Periodic Trigger Modes

-The BiSS-C receiver supports two types of periodic trigger modes for continuous position sampling: CMP (Compare) mode and CAP (Capture) mode as described in \ref BISSC_PERIODIC_MODES.
+The BiSS-C receiver supports two types of periodic trigger modes for continuous position sampling: CMP (Compare) mode and CAP (Capture) mode.

+**Periodic CMP Mode (Compare Event Mode):** In CMP mode, IEP timer compare event triggers position sampling.
+The firmware monitors the configured IEP compare event and automatically initiates BiSS-C transactions when the IEP timer counter matches the compare value.
+This enables fixed-rate periodic sampling.
+- Compare event range: CMP0-CMP15 (0-15)
+- Configured via \ref bissc_config_periodic_trigger_cmp_mode() API
+- IEP compare event number set via \ref bissc_config_iep_cmp_event() API
+- Event selection can be done in SysConfig

+**Periodic CAP Mode (Capture Event Mode):** In CAP mode, external signals trigger position sampling through IEP capture events.
+The capture event is triggered on the rising edge of the external input pulse, enabling event-driven position capture. \if (SOC_AM243X || SOC_AM64X) Internal signals can also be mapped to IEP capture events via TIMESYNC/GPIOMUX router. \else Internal signals can also be mapped to IEP capture events via XBAR. \endif
+- Capture event range: CAP0-CAP7 (0-7)
+- Configured via \ref bissc_config_periodic_trigger_cap_mode() API
+- IEP capture event number set via \ref bissc_config_iep_cap_event() API
+- Event selection can be done in SysConfig
+- CAP6 and CAP7 support falling edge detection as well.
+In BiSS-C, rising edge is used always.

 Following is the operation flow for periodic mode:
 1. Firmware polls IEP CMP/CAP status register and clears status after event is detected
 2. On event detection, firmware initiates BiSS-C transaction
 3. Position data is automatically updated in shared memory
 4. R5F interrupt notifies application of new data
+5. The firmware checks the current trigger mode.
+If still in periodic mode, it returns to step 1 to wait for the next IEP CMP/CAP event.
+If the mode has been switched to host trigger mode, the firmware stops periodic operation.

 \image html bissc_periodic_mode.png "Periodic Trigger Mode"